Graded Hecke algebras and equivariant constructible sheaves on the nilpotent cone: Description of with Hecke algebras

-We note that replacing $\Ql$ by the isomorphic field $\C$ is allowed because the topology of $\Ql$ does not play a role any more (it did when we looked at sheaves of $\Z_\ell$-modules).
-This categories $\mh H (G,M,q\cE)$ as differential graded algebra.
+We note that replacing $\Ql$ by the isomorphic field $\C$ is allowed because the topology of $\Ql$ does not play a role here.
+Part (a) categorifies $\mh H (G,M,q\cE)$ as differential graded algebra, while part (b) expresses $\mc D^b_{G \times GL_1} (\mf g_N)$ as a (derived) module category.